KenethGarcia/ClassiPyGRB/JOSS_Docs/paper.md

 # T-distributed Stochastic Neighbor Embedding (t-SNE) in Swift Data

-[Jespersen et al. (2020)](https://ui.adsabs.harvard.edu/abs/2020ApJ...896L..20J/abstract) showed that Swift/BAT GRBs can cluster into two groups when t-SNE is performed.
+[@Jespersen2020] and [@Steinhardt2023] have showed that Swift/BAT GRBs can cluster into two groups when t-SNE is performed.
 In this repository, we replicate this work by adding more recent data from the Swift/BAT catalog (up to July 2022).
 We also included a noise-reduction and  an interpolation tools for achieving a deeper analysis of these data.

 # Applications